amalgireesh/tech-immersion-data-ai/data-exp3/README.md

 ![This solution diagram includes a virtual network containing SQL MI in a isolated subnet, along with a JumpBox VM and Database Migration Service in a management subnet.
 The MI Subnet displays both the primary managed instance, along with a read-only replica, which is accessed by reports from the web app.
 The web app connects to SQL MI via a subnet gateway and point-to-site VPN.
 The web app is published to App Services using Visual Studio 2019.
 An online data migration is conducted from the on-premises SQL Server to SQL MI using the Azure Database Migration Service, which reads backup files from an SMB network share.](./media/preferred-solution-architecture.png "Solution diagram")

+1. Navigate back to the **Jumphost** and click on Azure portal shortcut placed on the desktop of the Jumphost on the left of the screen.
+This will open up an Microsoft Edge Chromium Browser.

+1. On **Sign in to Microsoft Azure** tab, enter the following email/username and then click on **Next**.
+   * **Email/Username**: <inject key="AzureAdUserEmail"></inject>

+1. Now enter the following password and click on **Sign in**.
+   * **Password**: <inject key="AzureAdUserPassword"></inject>

+1. If you see the pop-up **Stay Signed in?**, click No

+1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.

+1. If a **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

-1. In the [Azure portal](https://portal.azure.com), navigate to the Azure Database Migration Service by selecting **Resource groups** from the left-hand navigation menu, select the **tech-immersion-XXXXX** resource group (where XXXXX is the unique identifier provided to you for this workshop), and then select the **tech-immersion-dms** Azure Database Migration Service in the list of resources.
+1. Navigate to the Azure Database Migration Service by selecting **Resource groups** from the left-hand navigation menu, select the **tech-immersion-XXXXX** resource group (where XXXXX is the unique identifier provided to you for this workshop), and then select the **tech-immersion-dms** Azure Database Migration Service in the list of resources.

     ![The tech-immersion-dms Azure Database Migration Service is highlighted in the list of resources in the tech-immersion-XXXXX resource group.](media/resource-group-dms-resource.png "Resources")

-2. On the Azure Database Migration Service blade, select **+New Migration Project**.
+1. On the Azure Database Migration Service blade, select **+New Migration Project**.

     ![On the Azure Database Migration Service blade, +New Migration Project is highlighted in the toolbar.](media/dms-add-new-migration-project.png "Azure Database Migration Service New Project")

-3. On the New migration project blade, enter the following:
+1. On the New migration project blade, enter the following:

     - **Project name**: Enter OnPremToSqlMi.
     - **Source server type**: Select SQL Server.